 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
-The Tunnel Drainage and Track Rehabilitation PCEP.
+The Tunnel Drainage and Track Rehabilitation Project.

-- Tunnel 4 Historic South Portal reconstruction continued with fabrication of archstone blocks and review of installation details. - Continued remaining punch list activities. - Continued coordination of weekly plans for field work activities. - Continued review of and prepared responses for submittals and RFIs.
+- Tunnel 4 Historic South Portal reconstruction completed with fabrication of archstone blocks. - Continued review of and prepared responses for submittals and RFIs. - Met with ProVen to discuss the Tunnel OCS Option Schedule.

-- Continue fabrication of Tunnel 4 Historic South Portal archstones for reconstruction. - Continue review and approval of Tunnel 4 Historic South Portal reconstruction plans and associated details. - Install fencing above tunnel portals. - Install additional rock bolts for areas with over-notching. - Begin fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Continue weekly coordination for field activities and associated TransitAmerica Services, Inc (TASI) protection. - Prepare and plan for OCS Option Scope, scheduled to begin in October 2019.
+- Review the scope of work for fencing above tunnel portals. - Continue procuring and start fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Continue weekly coordination for field activities and associated TransitAmerica Services, Inc. (TASI) protection. - Prepare and plan for OCS Option Scope, scheduled to begin in December 2019 with the installation of the Drop Tubes at Tunnel 1.